RATES BRANCH SOFTWARE -

 -

-shed in a station.
-For example, at TPJ, the goods shed alpha
+goods shed in a station.
+For example, at TPJ, the goods shed

-code is TPGY.
+alpha code is TPGY.
 But distance for charge is only TPJ.
-Here a
+Here

-route from TPJ to TPGY with zero distance has to be given to
+a route from TPJ to TPGY with zero distance has to be given

 -

-to be fed in the system.
-The following details have to be given.
+have to be fed in the system.
+The following details have to be

 distance is different, separate route should be formed for UP